2023-24 Academic Catalog Page

 2. Two courses (eight credits) from the RELG "Cross-Cultural" requirement.
 One of those Cross-Cultural courses should be from RELG 284, 287, 384, or 387, and the other should be from RELG 285, 385, or 386.

 3. One course (four credits) in either BUSN 304 or COMM 260.

 4. Two areas of practicum:

-- Participation in 0-3 credits of internship work done through CORE (Careers, Opportunities, Research and Exploration), “INTR CORE.”
+- Participation in 0-3 credits of internship work done through CORE (Careers, Opportunities, Research and Exploration), “CORE-INTR.”
 This will be for a minimum of 80 hours.
-A proposed description of this internship work, mapped out by the student and an advisor in CORE, must be submitted to Cyrus Zargar or another advisor in Religion for approval.
+A proposed description of this internship work, mapped out by the student and an advisor in CORE, must be submitted to Dr. Khalil Andani or another advisor in Religion for approval.
 Applicants are free to consider any relevant option for this internship, as long as the work involved advances interreligious awareness.

 Students completing IRLD will be required to have passed each class in the program with a “C” or higher.
 Students majoring in any discipline are encouraged to participate.
 IRLD is housed in the Religion department.
 The minor will be granted to students after a 30-minute exit interview attended by two faculty members in Religion, conducted after submission of a short essay in which the student articulates knowledge and skills acquired in the program.

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.